 Marriage requirements in Bali (Indonesia Law) can be complex and vary depending on your nationality, religion, legal and consulate representation in Bali.

 Your wedding ceremony must have a religious and civil ceremony, and the bride and groom must 'declare' the same religion.
-Your declaration towards a religion also can have implications towards your truthfulness and the legitimacy of your marriage.
+Your declaration towards a religion can also have implications towards the truthfulness and the legitimacy of your marriage.

-What guarantees do you have that your Bali wedding has met all of the legal requirements of Indonesia, and has been properly registered with the appropriate government authorities.
-In Australia, authroised marriage celebrants operate under a 'Code of Practice' and are accountable to the Attorney-General.
+What guarantees do you have that your Bali wedding has met all of the legal requirements of Indonesian law?

 Lost Marriage Certificates?

-When you marry in Australia, you can obtain a certified copy of your Marriage Certificate from the registrar of Births, Deaths and Marriages.
-In Indonesia, obtaining a copy of your Marriage Certificate can turn into a complex and expensive legal problem.
+In an overseas country, obtaining a copy of your Marriage Certificate can turn into a complex and expensive legal problem.

-Have a read this March 2012 post on Trip Adviser - Lost Marrage Certificate.
+March 2012 - Lost Marrage Certificate